StoneCypher/derp/README.md

 Current Library Status: *Not Usable*
 --------------------------------

 This library is only just barely begun.
+It can barely be used in console so far.